openaq/openaq-info/CODE-OF-CONDUCT.md

 - incitement to violence, suicide, or self-harm
 - continuing to initiate interaction (including photography or recording) with someone after being asked to stop
 - publication of private communication without consent
+- soliciting to promote commercial interests or products

 Behaviour not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
 All OpenAQ interactions should be professional regardless of location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.